Preserved Stories Blog

 Pankaj Mishra describes the arrival of modernity in South Asia

-The arrival of modernity has occurred at different times, in different places.
+The arrival of modernity has occurred at different times in different places.

-Before postmodernity arrived, as Burke (2005) has noted, modernity held the stage.
+Prior to postmodernity, as Burke (2005) has noted, modernity held the stage.

 With regard to the consequences of instrumental reason, the term Charles Taylor favours, Rachel Carson has spoken with eloquence of some of the consequences that follow from blind adherance to this aspect of modernity.
 Those particular consequences haven’t changed.